-The following is an analysis of our AFS and HTM fixed maturity investment exposures related to GIIPS at December 31, 2012 and December 31, 2011 and the contractual maturities of these securities.
+The following is an analysis of our AFS and HTM fixed maturity investment exposures related to the European Periphery Nations at December 31, 2013 and 2012 and the contractual maturities of these securities.
 Actual maturities may differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.